kenballus/smtp-garden/README.md

 - LOW Script to automatically update all image configurations when new servers are added or other routing rules change
 - LOW See [issues](https://github.com/kenballus/smtp-garden/issues) tab for new candidate servers.
 - LOW Optimize Dockerfiles for image size (i.e., James is huge)
-- LOW Add alias support to `sendmsg.py` to avoid needing to cross reference port numbers

 ## Validation
 - Expected behavior: